Looking for some easy solutions to build long-term relationships with your audience? If yes, then you must add a contact form to your website.

 Step 6: Customize the Style of Your Elementor Contact Form

 You should provide a bland look of your form that matches your website.
 If it doesn’t match think how boring it would be.
 Fortunately, there are custom styling options in Elementor.
 It’s way easy.

 Click on the Style tab.
 There will be a wide range of settings and options to change the entire style of your contact form.

 Step 7: Publish the Elementor Contact Form

 You have set up everything very well.
 Now, it’s time to release your form for your site users.
-Click on the Update button at the bottom of the form set, shown as the image below.
+Click on the Update button at the bottom of the form set, shown in the image below.

 Congratulations! you have done it successfully.
-It will now show on this page live and you can collect more leads and subscribers.
+It will now show on this page live, and you can collect more leads and subscribers.